Does Appraisal Toll the Statute of Limitations?

 The key difference for California policyholders is that the Appalachiandecision classifies appraisal as arbitration, which gives the tolling argument additional doctrinal support not available in most other jurisdictions.
 But this also means California precedent on appraisal tolling may not be persuasive in states that treat appraisal differently.

-Given the uncertainty in the law, the safest course of action is clear: assume the suit limitation does not toll during appraisal unless you have a written tolling agreement from the carrier.
-A tolling agreement removes the uncertainty entirely.
-It is a written contract in which the insurer agrees to pause the limitations clock for a specified period — typically for the duration of the appraisal process plus a reasonable period afterward to evaluate the award and decide whether to file suit.
+A written tolling agreement from the carrier is a useful supplement to a protective filing — not a substitute for it.
+A tolling agreement is a contract in which the insurer agrees in writing to pause the limitations clock for a specified period (typically through the appraisal process plus a reasonable window afterward, often ninety days, to evaluate the award and decide whether to push forward with litigation).

 When to Request a Tolling Agreement

 Request the tolling agreement before or at the time appraisal is invoked.
-Do not wait until the process is underway or until the limitations period is almost up.
-If you are the one invoking appraisal, include the tolling agreement request in your appraisal demand letter.
-If the insurer invokes appraisal, respond with your appraiser selection and a request for a tolling agreement in the same communication.
-Making it part of the initial correspondence signals that you are organized, informed, and protecting your rights from day one.
+If the insured is the party invoking appraisal, include the request in the appraisal demand letter.
+If the insurer invokes appraisal, respond with the appraiser selection and a tolling-agreement request in the same communication.
+Making it part of the initial correspondence signals that the insured is organized, informed, and protecting rights from day one — and starts the clock on the carrier's response so the insured can decide whether to file a protective complaint instead.

 How to Request a Tolling Agreement From the Carrier